-There are pros and cons to both traditional and self-publishing.
+There are pros and cons to traditional and self-publishing.
 But what exactly is traditional publishing?

 Traditional Publishing Paydays

-Traditional publishing companies also have the say of when they stop printing your book after a certain length of time, which can even be as little as one year.
+Traditional publishing companies also have the say of when they stop printing your book, which can be as little as one year after publication.

 What Are Your Chances In Traditional Publishing?

-There are so many writers in the world who want to be traditionally published—sending manuscripts to agents and publishers in the hopes to be ‘discovered’—but unfortunately, less than 1% of authors wanting to be published traditionally are accepted.
+There are so many writers in the world who want to be traditionally published—sending manuscripts to agents and publishers in the hopes to be ‘discovered’,but unfortunately, less than 1% of authors who want to be traditionally published are accepted.

 But just because you land a book deal, that doesn’t guarantee that your career is set for life.
 When creating contracts for authors, some publishing companies have begun including clauses that state that they do not have to buy the rights to the author’s next book, regardless of if the previous book did well or not.

-In fact, an author can make just as much, if not more, self-publishing than publishing traditionally.
-How much money you make off of your book largely depends on how dedicated you are when it comes to marketing it whether you are self-publishing or traditionally publishing.
+In fact, an author can make just as much, if not more, self-publishing.
+How much money you make off of your book largely depends on how dedicated you are when it comes to marketing it, whether you are self-publishing or traditionally publishing.

 So Why Traditionally Publish?

-If you choose to publish traditionally, there of course are the prestige, kudos, and validation as well as wider distribution in bookstores.
+If you choose to publish traditionally there are, of course, the prestige, kudos, and validation as well as wider distribution in bookstores.
 Most companies will offer the author an advance on their book.
-And of course, there are no upfront costs, as the publishing company will provide the author a team of established professionals to work with.
+And there are no upfront costs, as the publishing company will provide the author a team of established professionals to work with.

 Make Sure To Do Your Homework